-But this is all very negative – I know people are trying to help but if you can find a moment in my day where I’m not worrying about something to do with Emma then I applaud you.
+But this is all very negative – I know people are trying to help but if you can find a moment in my day where I’m not worrying about something to do with my daughter then I applaud you.
 I worry about her and her behaviour and her speech all the time.
 I worry about what it could mean.
 I worry about what challenges she’ll face going forward.
 I worry I’m not a good enough parent to help her through those challenges.
 I worry about everything.

 So if you know someone who has a child with a speech delay I’d recommend saying this to that parent instead –

 “That must be really frustrating – if you ever need to vent or talk I’m here for you”

 Because that’s all we really need – we’ve got consultants and specialists and we’ve got nursery staff and health visitors to look after our little one but we need people to help us out.
 Sometimes we just need a hug and to be told it’s all going to be ok.

 Oh and one final thing – if a child with speech delay tries to talk to you and it comes across as total gibberish please don’t ignore that child.
 They are trying to do something that is a huge task to them and they are choosing to share those precious words with you.
 Please don’t ignore that opportunity to help no matter how short the moment may be.